Jonandereg/shekel/README.md

 * jsPDF to generate the PDF

-## What I would Improve if I kept working on this
+## Things to Improve
-* Testing, would definetely add testing, for now was focusing on making the full cycle work with the limited time,
+* Testing, will definetely add testing, for now the focus was on making the full cycle work with the limited time
+* Error handling and visibility using a service like Sentry as opposed to console.logs everywhere
 * Improve Msg Queue pattern currently only one worker handles the queue
 * Related to the above find a way to run the queue on the cloud and not in Docker
 * Improve stability of socket connection between client and server
 * Prettify client app
 * Make actual candlestick chart in the PDF
 * expand on the number of options the client could request from the report like adding more cryptos
+* test in other browsers
+* prettify chart

 ## How to run this project